 A tight envelope simply means that not only is the home well-insulated, but further, as many drafts as possible have been sealed.
 New homes are being built this way but older ones may be retrofitted.

 What is the best way to approach a retrofit?
 Contract with an energy auditor contractor.
 They have specific tests they can perform, such as an air infiltration rate test.
-Also, a thermography using an infrared scanner is helpful.
+Also, a thermography check using an infrared scanner that you can use yourself to locate problem areas is helpful.

 Lifecycle Analysis Provides Valuable Metrics